ivan-shpynda/memory-game/README.md

 # Memory Game

-In this game the user's objective is to find matching elements from a grid of interactable elements [DEMO link](https://ivan-shpynda.github.io/memory-game/)
+In this game the user's objective is to find matching elements from a grid of interactable elements.
+[DEMO link](https://ivan-shpynda.github.io/memory-game/)

 ## Technologies